Automatic Generation of Dense Non-rigid Optical Flow: Comparison using state-of-the-art architectures

-We compare different state-of-the-art algorithms for optical flow, namely LiteFlowNet(LFN)~\citep{hui2018} and PWC-Net(PWC)~\citep{Sun2018}.
-For each network, we compare the performance between the models trained with DMO dataset to the same model trained on FlyingChairs.
-The results are evaluated on the MPI-Sintel benchmark server (Sintel-test), the HumanFlow and KITTI 2012, 2015 datasets.
-The results are summarized in Table~\ref{tab:sota}.
+We compare different state-of-the-art algorithms for optical flow, namely LiteFlowNet (LFN)~\citep{hui2018}, PWC-Net~\citep{Sun2018}, \ud{and RAFT~\citep{Teed2020}}.
+For each network, we compare the performance between the models trained with DMO dataset against the same model trained on FlyingChairs.
+The results are evaluated on the MPI-Sintel benchmark server (Sintel-test), the HumanFlow and KITTI 2012, 2015 datasets in Table~\ref{tab:sota}.

-The networks trained with our dataset outperform those trained with FlyingChairs on all tests.
+Except for RAFT, the networks trained with our dataset outperform those trained with FlyingChairs on most of the cases.
 The results on Sintel occluded regions show that the proposed dataset improves models' robustness even in the challenging occlusion conditions.
-The results on Human Flow show that non-rigid optical flow estimation (e.g. human body movement) benefits from DMO.
-In particular, although FNS is well-known for poor performance on small-displacement data~\citep{Ranjan2018}, the performance on HumanFlow trained with DMO is close to that of the other powerful algorithms, whereas FNS trained on FlyingChairs is close to zero-flow.
-This suggests that the weakness of the methods can be improved using the proposed dataset.
-The results on KITTI val set indicate how the networks perform on real-world texture images.
-Although KITTIs contain mostly rigid motion (cars moving on streets) with sparse resolution, the network trained with our dataset still outperforms those trained with FlyingChairs.
+The results on HumanFlow show that non-rigid optical flow estimation (e.g. human body movement) benefits from DMO.
+In particular, although FNS is well-known for poor performance on small-displacement data~\citep{Ranjan2018}, the performance on HumanFlow trained with DMO is close to that of the other powerful algorithms, whereas FNS trained on FlyingChairs is close to zero-flow, which is consistent with the conclusion of \cite{Ranjan2018} as FlyingChairs was used in their experiment.
+This suggests that the weakness of the methods can be improved using our proposed dataset. \ud{ The results are mixed for RAFT and consistent to the results in table of Fig.~\ref{tab:maskrcnn} where FlyingChairs more superior on Sintel clean pass and HumanFlow as they are both clean-cut and contain no artifacts.
+On the other hand, RAFT trained with the artifacts of DMO are more robust to the artifacts in the Sintel final pass.
+This is an interesting benefit of artifacts that could be further exploited to improve optical flow datasets.

+It should also be noted that both Sintel and HumanFlow data are computer generated (synthetic), while DMO contains only real-world textured images. } Moreover, the results on KITTI val set indicate how the networks perform on real-world textured images.
+The network trained with our dataset outperforms those trained with FlyingChairs.
+The performance gaps are larger with more sophisticated networks, such as PWC and RAFT.
+This shows the importance to have real-world textured datasets for real-world scenarios.

 We conclude that optical flow CNNs benefit from training on natural textures and non-rigid movements, as generated by our dense optical flow method.